Alexander Wolfe (wrestler)

-Axel Tischer (born 5 November 1986), is a German professional wrestler.
-He is best known for his time in WWE, where he performed under the ring name, Alexander Wolfe.
+Axel Tischer (born 5 November 1986) is a German professional wrestler currently performing for German Wrestling Federation (GWF), Westside Xtreme Wrestling (wXw) and Progress Wrestling, where he is the former Progress Wrestling Atlas Champion and one-time holder of the Progress World Tag Team Champions.
+He is best known for his tenure in WWE, where he performed under the ring name, Alexander Wolfe.

 Under his real name, Tischer competed on the European independent circuit.
-During this period, he is best known in Westside Xtreme Wrestling (wXw), where he is a two-time Unified World Wrestling Champion and two-time Shotgun Champion.
-He is also the current GWF World Champion in his first reign.
+During this period, he is best known in Westside Xtreme Wrestling, where he is a two-time Unified World Wrestling Champion and two-time Shotgun Champion.
+He is also the former GWF World Champion in his first time.
 He then debuted in WWE's NXT brand as part of the stable Sanity, where he and Eric Young won the NXT Tag Team Championship in 2017.
-After moving to the SmackDown brand in 2018, the group saw minimal success, resulting in their disbandment in early 2019.
+After moving to the SmackDown brand in 2018, the group saw little success, resulting in their disbandment in early 2019.
 He subsequently began wrestling in the NXT and NXT UK brands as part of the Imperium stable until his WWE departure in 2021.
-He currently works under the ring name Axel Axeman Tischer in wXw and the German Wrestling Federation.

 Professional wrestling career

-Independent circuit (2004–2015)
+Independent circuit (2001–2015)

 Tischer began training to be a professional wrestler at age 13 in his home town of Dresden.
 Tischer wrestled extensively on the independent circuit throughout Germany and Europe, appearing for numerous promotions including German Stampede Wrestling, the German Wrestling Federation and Westside Xtreme Wrestling.
 In 2012 he defeated El Generico to win the wXw Unified World Wrestling Championship and held the championship for almost a year before losing it to Tommy End.